 Saturday June 2, 2018

-We suggest you register early for 2018 as we expect another sold out race for the 15th Anniversary.
+We suggest you register early for the 2018 race as we expect another sold out race for the 15th Anniversary.

 Sprint & Standard

 Dynamic Race Events is proud to present the 15th Annual WCOC Triathlon on Saturday June 2nd, 2018.
 We are looking forward to welcoming back those who have raced with us before and those who will be racing with us for the first time.

 Sprint – 750 m Swim, 18 Km Bike and 5 Km Run